wpgp/peanutButter/README.md

 ```

 ## Contributing
 The _peanutButter_ R package was developed in the WorldPop Research Group within the Department of Geography and Environmental Science at the University of Southampton.
-Funding was provided by the Bill and Melinda Gates Foundation.
+Funding was provided by the Bill and Melinda Gates Foundation (INV-002697).
 Maxar Technologies and Ecopia.AI (2020) provided high resolution building footprints based on recent satellite imagery.
 The _peanutButter_ R package and web application was developed by Doug Leasure.
 Claire Dooley developed the source rasters of building counts and urban/rural settlements (WorldPop et al. 2020).
 Maksym Bondarenko maintains WorldPop's Shiny web server.

 #### Citations